alexe13/Ethereum-Notebook/README.md

 Installation:

+First, connect to a blockchain network.
 For testing on a local simulation:

 ```
 ~ $ testrpc